bitcathedrals/aws-state-machine/README.md

 When a state is transitioned to the data for that state is synchronized from dynamodb.
 Timestamps and diff'ing of the object data automatically update the object.

-# Implementation
+## Implementation

-StateMachine is a package with a base class providing the object polymorphism and a method decorater implementing the state transitions.
+StateMachine is a package with a base class providing the object polymorphism and a method decorator implementing the state transitions.